-Pre-CanSkate is a learn-to-skate program geared towards beginner skaters aged 3 to 7 and is designed to give them the basics of skating in a fun environment.
-For skaters over the age 7 who have never skated, please contact the Skating Coordinator at [email protected] for advice on what program to register your child.
+Pre-CanSkate is a learn-to-skate program geared towards beginner skaters aged 3 to 5 and is designed to give them the basics of skating in a fun environment.

 Children are placed into groups according to ability and are taught by a Professional Skating Coach and assisted by qualified CanSkate Program Assistants.
 The focus of this program is to make skating fun and keep the skaters interested in learning!
 Skating skills taught include: learning to stand and balance, skating forwards, backwards, jump, turn and march.
 Skaters will learn educational concepts while learning to skate at the same time.
 It is “Playschool on Ice.”